The Benefits Of Low Carb High-fiber Foods For Old People

 Pecans are among the lowest in net carbs of all nuts, and they’re rich in fiber to boot.
 Three-quarters of a cup of pecans (100 grams) provides just under 10 grams of fiber and 4 grams of net carbs.

-The human body requires carbohydrates to function properly.
-When you consume too many carbs, they get converted into glucose (a type of sugar) inside our bodies.
-This causes blood sugar levels to rise, leading to insulin resistance.
-Insulin resistance leads to excess fat storage around the belly area.
+The human body requires carbohydrates to function correctly.
+When you consume too many carbohydrates, they convert into glucose (a type of sugar) inside your body.
+This causes blood sugar levels to rise, leading to insulin resistance, which leads to excess fat storage around the belly area.

 Back to top of page